Tarsiciosh/EssentialFeed/NOTES.md

 - in SceneDelegate delete extension RemoteLoader: FeedLoader where Resource == [FeedImage] {} TS [remove unused RemoteLoader]
 - FeedLoader is only conformed by the LocalFeedLoader so it is no more longer needed
-- commented BE, remote FeedLoader conformance to LocalFeedLoader
+- commented BE, remove FeedLoader conformance to LocalFeedLoader
 - replace text containing FeedLoader.Result with Swift.Result<[FeedIamge], Error> BE
 - replace text containing FeedLoader.Publisher with AnyPublisher<[FeedImage], Error>
-- change the public extension FeedLoader to LocalFeedLoader BE
+- change the public FeedLoader publisher extension to LocalFeedLoader BE
+- remove XCTestCase+FeedLoader
+- in the extension FeedUIIntegrationTests+LoaderSpy
+import Combine
-- in the extension FeedUIIntegrationTests import Combine class LoaderSpy: FeedImageDataLoader {
+class LoaderSpy: FeedImageDataLoader {
 ...
     private var feedRequests = [PassthroughSubject<[FeedImage, Error]>]()

-    func loadPublisher() -> AnyPublisher<[FeedImage], Error> {
-        let publisher = PassthroughSubject<[FeedImage], Error>()
+    func loadPublisher() -> AnyPublisher<[FeedImage], Error> { //replace old load function let publisher = PassthroughSubject<[FeedImage], Error>()
         feedRequests.append(publisher)
         return publisher.eraseToAnyPublisher()
     }
+    ...
     func completeFeedLoading(with: feed: [FeedImage] = [], at index: Int = 0) {
         feedRequests[index].send(feed)
     }